Big Fat Liar

-Big Fat Liar is a 2002 American teen comedy film directed by Shawn Levy, and written by Dan Schneider from a story by Schneider and Brian Robbins.
+Big Fat Liar is a 2002 American teen comedy film directed by Shawn Levy from a screenplay by Dan Schneider and a story by Schneider and Brian Robbins.
 It stars Frankie Muniz, Paul Giamatti and Amanda Bynes, with a supporting cast featuring Amanda Detmer, Donald Faison, Lee Majors and Russell Hornsby.

 The plot, alluding to Aesop's Fable The Boy Who Cried Wolf, follows a 14-year-old boy (Muniz) whose creative writing assignment "Big Fat Liar" is stolen by an arrogant Hollywood producer (Giamatti) who plans to use it to make the fictional film of the same name.
-It was released in the United States on February 8, 2002.
+It was released in the United States on February 8, 2002 by Universal Pictures to mixed to negative reviews from critics while grossing $53 million worldwide against a $15 million budget.
 It was followed by a direct-to-video sequel, titled Bigger Fatter Liar, in 2017.

 Plot

 Jason Shepherd is a 14-year-old compulsive liar living in the town of Greenbury, Michigan, who tries to lie his way out of failing to write a creative writing assignment.
-He gets caught by his English teacher, Ms. Caldwell, and is given three hours to submit his essay in order to avoid repeating English in summer school.
-Remembering an earlier comment from his father about making up stories being his “God-given talent”, he writes a story titled “Big Fat Liar”, drawing inspiration from his lying.
+He gets caught by his English teacher, Ms. Caldwell, and is given three hours to submit his essay and avoid repeating English in summer school.
+Remembering a comment from his father about making up stories being his “God-given talent”, he writes a story titled “Big Fat Liar”, drawing inspiration from his lying.

-While riding his sister's old bike to turn in the essay (due to a bully stealing his skateboard earlier in the film), Jason is accidentally struck by the limousine of Marty Wolf, an arrogant, unscrupulous Hollywood producer, whom Jason blackmails into giving him a ride.
-Marty, a pathological liar, is in town shooting his next movie Whitaker and Fowl.
+While riding his sister's old bike to turn in the essay (after a bully stole his skateboard earlier), Jason is accidentally struck by a limousine driven by Marty Wolf, an arrogant and unscrupulous Hollywood producer whom Jason blackmails into giving him a ride.
+Marty, a pathological liar, is in town shooting his next film, Whitaker and Fowl.
 In a rush, Jason accidentally leaves his essay in the limo when it falls out of his backpack.
 Inspired, Marty keeps the story for himself.
-Realizing his essay is missing, Jason tries to explain what happened but gets sent to summer school after his parents and Ms. Caldwell believe he is lying again, unaware that Jason did his essay and is telling the truth.
+After discovering his essay is missing, Jason is sent to summer school for failing to convince his parents and Ms. Caldwell that it was left in Marty's limo.

-During the Summer, Jason and his platonic friend, Kaylee, go to the movies together where a teaser trailer for "Big Fat Liar" is shown.
-After failing to convince Jason's parents (who still don't believe Jason), they fly to Los Angeles while their parents are out of town for the weekend and sneak into Marty's studio office to demand that Marty confess to Jason's parents, but he refuses, purposefully burns Jason's essay, and calls security to remove them.
-Angered, the teens plot to inconvenience Marty until he confesses.
-Marty's former limo driver and struggling actor Frank Jackson agrees to help.
+During the summer, Jason and his friend Kaylee go to the movies together, where a teaser trailer for Big Fat Liar is shown.
+After failing to convince Jason's parents of the truth, they fly to L.A. while their parents are out of town for the weekend and sneak into Marty's studio office.
+Jason demands that Marty confess to his parents, but he refuses, purposefully burns his essay, and calls security to remove him.
+Angered, the teens plot to inconvenience Marty until he confesses, and Marty's former limo driver and struggling actor Frank Jackson agrees to help.